 The Company's accounts receivable are generally unsecured and are derived from revenue earned from customers primarily located in the United States, Norway, Netherlands, Sweden and the United Kingdom and are generally denominated in U.S. Dollars, Norwegian Krone, Euro, Swedish Kronor or British Pounds.
 Each reporting period, the Company reevaluates each customer's ability to satisfy credit obligations and maintains an allowance for credit risk based on the evaluations.
-No single customer comprised more than 10% of the Company's total revenue for the three months ended March 31, 2022 and 2021.
-No single customer comprised more than 10% of the Company's gross accounts receivable as of March 31, 2022.
-One customer comprised approximately 10% of the Company's gross accounts receivable balance at December 31, 2021.
+No single customer comprised more than 10% of the Company's total revenue for the three and six months ended June 30, 2022 and 2021.
+One customer comprised approximately 10% of the Company's gross accounts receivable balance at June 30, 2022 and December 31, 2021.
+Subsequent to June 30, 2022, the Company received payment from the customer reducing the gross accounts receivable balance to less than 10%.